History of Camrose Resort Casino

-All of the rooms feature 42” flat screen TVs, free high-speed Wi-Fi and hard-wired internet connections, a microwave, a fridge, safe, iron with a full-sized board, and a coffee and tea service.
+All of the rooms feature 42” flat-screen TVs, free high-speed Wi-Fi and hard-wired internet connections, a microwave, a fridge, a safe, iron with a full-sized board, and a coffee and tea service.

 Guest can make use of the pool and water slide, as well as the hot tub.
 A fitness centre featuring a treadmill, free weights, recumbent bike, weight machine, elliptical and yoga mats is also available.